Suhoja/scPhere/command.md

 # Install R dependencies from the script

 - Run: `Rscript install-densitycut.r`
-- Run `plot.ipynb`to test the R installation.
+- Run `plot-original.ipynb`to test the R installation.

 # Installation on Mac - Intel processor